andyvroberts/purple/README.md

 # Ingest Historical Land Registry Property Prices
 Ingest the UK land registry update file of sold residential property prices.
-Store them in postcode specific blob files.
+Store them in table storage.
 Create the application using Python.

 ## Application Design
 [Read this file for the requirements, design choices and changes throughout the implementaton process](design.md)